lerouzic/simuQuantGen/README.md

 sumpop<-summary.population(pop)
 sumnewpop<-summary.population(newpop)

-We can plot the distribution of phenotypes, genotypic values and fitness by typing hist(phenotypes) hist(genot.val) hist(fitnesses)
+We can plot the distribution of phenotypes, genotypic values and fitness of new pop by typing hist(phenotypes) hist(genot.val) hist(fitnesses)